 A homestead is the ideal way to incorporate crops and livestock into a single property where you live.

-This makes it an appealing option if you’re trying to use vacant land in a fulfilling way.
+This makes it an appealing option if you’re trying to live off grid.

 A homesteader often strives to live off the land and raise what he or she eats.

 They’re often “back-to-the-land” people who appreciate the Earthy feeling of growing and eating something organic.